FarronF/limerick-council-meetings/meetings/2016/12/19-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting of the Metropolitan District of Limerick - 21st November 2016.md

 self-contained independent living units, who were not included in the report to

-the SPC, but are included in the report to the Department.--- 5
+the SPC, but are included in the report to the Department.
+---
+5

 According to our monthly report sent to the Department of Housing (September